uv-genai/llm-setonix/setup.md

 Run model:

-`llama-cli -hf MaziyarPanahi/Meta-Llama-3.1-70B-Instruct-GGUF -ngl 999`
+`llama-cli -hf MaziyarPanahi/Meta-Llama-3.1-70B-Instruct-GGUF -ngl 999 -cnv`

 `-ngl 999`: simply tries to upload as many layers as possible on the GPU.

 `-hf`: download the model from Huggingface.

+`-cnv`: conversation (interactive) mode.

 If the loading time is too long try to add the `--no-mmap` switch to the command line, note however tha if the model is too big it won't